Vai al contenuto

 Query parameter list / multiple values

-When you define a query parameter explicitly with Query you can also declare it to receive a list of values, or said in other way, to receive multiple values.
+When you define a query parameter explicitly with Query you can also declare it to receive a list of values, or said in another way, to receive multiple values.

 For example, to declare a query parameter q that can appear multiple times in the URL, you can write: